In this section, I discuss the importance of the gender when predicting races and explain how to calculate the number of weeks out of season.

 In American racing form stats (m) = male dog and (f) = female dog.

 Now check the formlines and enter Dog or Bitch.

-If you select Bitch the following question will be asked:
+If you have selected Bitch the following question will be asked:

-Knowing the seasonal date provides a clue to the level of fitness.
+Knowing the season date gives a clue to their general level of fitness.
 Most bitches returning from a seasonal rest will be 'race rusty' and perhaps due to the lactose - sugary substance contained in milk - build up in their systems, may be carrying a little extra weight.
-After a few trials and races these 'seasoned bitches' will begin to show signs of returning to peak form - change in running style, faster sectionals, improvement in times etc.
+After a few trials and races these 'seasoned bitches' will begin to show signs of returning to peak form - change in running style, faster sectionals, improvement in racetimes etc.

-Please note: when 'female dogs' start to show better form, they often consistently improve and run well for a period of time, as overall they follow their own natural cycle of either 'coming into form' or 'going out of form'.
+Please note: when 'female dogs' start to show better form, they often consistently run well and may continue to improve, as overall they follow their own natural cycle of either 'coming into form' or 'going out of form'.
 As the old greyhound adage says "It always pays to follow a bitch in form!"